Markets keep steady after an encouraging start to the week

 Global markets are still trying to stabilize after a turbulent couple of weeks.

+European markets posted mild losses in early trading on Tuesday, while the mood was more positive in Asia.

-Japan's Nikkei started the day strongly before sliding into the red in the afternoon, losing 0.5%.
-Dow futures were also dipping slightly into negative territory, showing a 0.3% decline at 12:45 a.m.
+Hong Kong and Shanghai were the biggest gainers, adding around 1%.
+Japan's Nikkei started the day strongly before sliding into the red in the afternoon, losing 0.7%.

+Dow futures were also dipping into negative territory, showing a 0.6% decline at 3:45 a.m.
 ET.

 On Monday in the United States, the Dow climbed a bit higher, gaining 1.7%, or 410 points.